RedSyven/chestpack-backpacks/README.md

 # Chestpack Backpacks
 <br />
 This datapack adds simple, vanilla friendly backpacks to Minecraft.
 These backpacks, also known as Chestpacks, lets players pick up and carry chests!
+Chestpacks offer an intuitive storage solution with early-midgame accessibility.
 <br />
 <br />